thenativeweb/node-eventstore/README.markdown

 # License

-Copyright (c) 2012 Kaba AG, MIC AWM
+Copyright (c) 2012 Jan Muehlemann, Adriano Raiano

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal